This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Pinterest rewards you for being active.

-Pinterest marks under the board how much time passed since the last activity on that board.
+It marks under the board how much time passed since the last activity on that board.

 Therefore saving pins shows you are active and helps you – especially if you save high quality pins.